Average read time: 12 minutes

 The Vegetarian Butcher products are made from soy and wheat, and all its protein sources are plant-based and deliciously satisfying.

 But don’t take our word for it.
 Our Chickened Out Burger won a Vegan Food Award from animal rights organisation People for the Ethical Treatment of Animals (PETA) in Germany.
 The Vegetarian Butcher was also named Marketing Transformer of the Year at the Dutch Marketing Awards.

 We’re introducing delicious vegan options to our Dressings portfolio too.

-Our Hellmann’s Vegan Dressing & Spread, for example, is our plant-based alternative to the traditional Hellmann's mayonnaise.
+Our Hellmann’s Vegan Dressing, for example, is our plant-based alternative to our traditional Hellmann's mayonnaise.
 We’ve removed the eggs, but not what consumers love about mayo – its famously creamy taste.
-In the UK, we added three tasty flavours to our Hellmann’s vegan mayonnaise range – chipotle, garlic and baconnaise.
-And Nielsen named Hellmann’s vegan mayonnaise as one of its 2020 top 25 breakthrough innovations in Europe.
+In fact, Nielsen named Hellmann’s vegan mayonnaise as one of its 2020 top 25 breakthrough innovations in Europe.

 Our award-winning Sir Kensington’s Vegan Mayo also tastes just like the real thing but contains no eggs.
 Instead, it’s made with 100% sunflower oil and aquafaba – the natural egg substitute made simply from chickpeas and water.

 And our Unilever Food Solutions (UFS) vegan mayonnaise is now available in more than 30 markets around the world, most recently introducing UFS Vegana Mayonnaise in Brazil.